Darius III

 Contrary to his predecessor Artaxerxes IV Arses, Darius was a distant member of the Achaemenid dynasty.
 During his early career, he was reportedly an obscure figure among his peers and first rose to prominence during the Cadusian expedition of Artaxerxes III in the 350s BC.
 As a reward for his bravery, he was given the Satrapy of Armenia.
 Around 340 BC, he was placed in charge of the royal "postal service," a high-ranking position.
-In 338 BC, Artaxerxes III met an abrupt end after being poisoned by the court eunuch and chiliarch (hazahrapatish) Bagoas, who installed his youngest son Arses on the throne.
+In 338 BC, Artaxerxes III met an abrupt end after being poisoned by the court eunuch and chiliarch (hazahrapatish) Bagoas, who installed Artaxerxes' youngest son Arses on the throne.
 He only reigned for a few years, until Bagoas had him poisoned as well.
 Darius was subsequently installed on the throne and soon forced Bagoas to drink his poison after discovering that the eunuch had planned to poison him as well.

 In 334 BC, Alexander the Great began his invasion of the Persian Empire and subsequently defeated the Persians in several battles before looting and destroying their capital, Persepolis, by fire in 330 BC.
 With the Persian Empire now effectively under Alexander's control, Alexander then decided to pursue Darius.
 Before Alexander reached him, however, Darius was killed by his relative Bessus, who was also the satrap of Bactria.

-Darius is partially remembered in Iranian traditions as Dara II, the last king of the mythological Kayanian dynasty, which reflected memories of the Achaemenids.

 Name

 Before his accession, Darius bore the name of Artashata (Old Persian: *Artašiyāta, "Happy in Arta").
 The 2nd-century Roman historian Justin is the only historian to refer Darius as Codomannus, a name he supposedly bore before he rose to prominence.
 It may have been his nickname, or possibly a third name.
 Its etymology is uncertain.
 Badian has suggested that the name was of Western Semitic origin, most likely from the Aramaic qdmwn ("from the East, Easterner").
 Having two names was not unusual; there are several recorded instances of Babylonian figures having two names, often a Babylonian and Aramaic name.
 One Persian magnate is also attested with a Babylonian and Iranian name.
-However, this practice seems to have fallen out of favour during Darius' lifetime.
+However, this practice seems to have fallen out of favour during Darius's lifetime.
 Badian suggests that his birth name was the Aramaic Codomannus, which he later dropped in favour of Artashata when he rose in ranks.
 He first adopted the regnal name of Darius (Old Persian: Daraya-vahauš, "he who holds firm the good(ness)") when he ascended the Achaemenid throne in 336 BC.